ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 :  Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs are significant.
 For non-DMARC Organizational Domains, all DMARC feedback will be directed to the PSO.
-Any non-existentl domain would have its Feedback Reports redirected to the PSO.
-The content of such reports could be privacy sensitive.
+Any non-DMARC Organizational Domain would have its Feedback Reports redirected to the PSO.
+The content of such reports, particularly for existing domains, is privacy sensitive.

 PSOs will receive feedback on non-existent domains, which may be similar to existing Organizational Domains.
 Feedback related to such cousin domains have a small risk of carrying information related to an actual Organizational Domain.
 To minimize this potential concern, PSD DMARC feedback MUST be limited to Aggregate Reports.
-Failure Reports carry more detailed information and present a greater risk.
+Feedback Reports carry more detailed information and present a greater risk.

-Due to the inherent privacy and security risks associated with DMARC at the PSD level for Organizational Domains in multi-organization PSDs that do not require DMARC usage, such PSDs MUST NOT request any reports.
+Due to the inherent privacy and security risks associated with DMARC at the PSD level for Organizational Domains in multi-organization PSDs that do not participate in DMARC, any feedback reporting related to multi- organizational PSDs MUST be limited to non-existent domains except in cases where the reporter knows that PSO requires use of DMARC.

 # Security Considerations

-Aggregate reports return metadata about messages that may or may not have been sent from servers managed by the Organizational Domain.
-Other servers might be sending unauthorized "forged" mail, or might be forwarding legitimate mail via courtesy forwards or mailing lists.
-Depending on the amount of mail a domain sends, it might be possible to identify single users or single messages by comparing time stamps of reports and local mail logs.

-Aggregate reports can disclose information about intermediate mail systems that are neither the original sender that requests aggregate reports, nor the recipient systems that send the reports.
-For example, a low-volume sending system sends a message to a mailing list which in turn distributes it to all of the list's subscribers via the lists's mail server(s).
-Those mail servers will then appear in aggregate reports, and the counts can provide an estimate of of the number of mailing list subsribers at the recipient systems.

-[[ This is not hypothetical -- it's how I know how many NANOG subscribers there are at Gmail. ]]
+TBD

 # Appendix A. DMARC XML Schema